Crosscut.com

-Crosscut.com is a nonprofit news website based in Seattle, Washington, United States.
-Its content is mainly news analysis rather than breaking news like other online newspapers or blogs.
+The Cascade PBS newsroom, formerly Crosscut.com, is an American nonprofit news website based in Seattle.
+In contrast to traditional news organizations, the website mainly engages in analytic journalism.
+It merged with local PBS member station KCTS-TV in 2015, with both unifying under the Cascade PBS name in 2024.

 History

 Founding

-Crosscut was founded in 2007 by David Brewster, who also started the Seattle Weekly in 1976 and launched Town Hall Seattle in 1999.
+Crosscut was founded in 2007 by David Brewster, who had previously started the Seattle Weekly in 1976 and launched Town Hall Seattle in 1999.
 Other investors included former Seattle mayor Paul Schell, former Seattle City Councilman and KING-TV commentator Jim Compton, and former KING Broadcasting Company president Stimson Bullitt.

 Editors

 Until November 2008, the site's editor was former Weekly and Seattle Union Record editor Chuck Taylor, who was also a reporter, editor, and graphic designer at the Seattle Times.
 He left Crosscut during its transition to a nonprofit.
 For almost a year, the site was edited by Brewster alone until former Seattle Post-Intelligencer and Seattle Times editor Mark Matassa joined in September 2009.
 Matassa only stayed with Crosscut for three months, leaving in December to join the administration of new Seattle mayor Mike McGinn.
 He was replaced by his sister, former Times journalist Michele Matassa-Flores, and former P-I columnist Joe Copeland.
 Matassa-Flores left in the summer of 2011.
 Crosscut was then edited by Greg Hanscom (executive editor), Drew Atkins (managing editor), and Copeland (senior editor).
 Florangela Davila later came on as managing editor.
 Currently, Victor Hernandez serves as executive editor, Mark Baumgarten serves as managing editor, and Knute Berger is the editor-at-large.